-Among the number of measures proposed in the Federal Budget ,2003 was a proposed amendment to broaden the definition of "tax shelter" in the ITA.
+Among measures announced in the February 2003 Budget was an amendment to broaden the definition of "tax shelter" in the ITA.
 A "tax shelter" is defined under subsection 237.1(1) of the ITA as any property for which a promoter represents that an investor can claim deductions or receive benefits which equal or exceed the amount invested within four years of its purchase.
-The definition of tax shelter has been amended to include tax credits, refunds and deductions, as previously, only deductions from income or taxable income were accounted for when determining whether or not an arrangement is a tax shelter.
-The new amended section was introduced into the House of Commons via Bill-C28: An Act to implement certain provisions of the budget tabled in Parliament on February 18, 2003, which was given Royal Assent on June 19, 2003.
+The definition of tax shelter has now been amended to include gifting arrangements, tax credits, refunds and deductions, since previously only deductions from income or taxable income were accounted for when determining whether or not an arrangement was a tax shelter.
+The newly amended section was introduced into the House of Commons via Bill-C28: An Act to Implement Certain Provisions of the Budget Tabled in Parliament on February 18, 2003, which was passed into law on June 19, 2003.

-b) Tax Shelter Donation Programs
+b) Description of Tax Shelter Donation Programs of Property

-Tax shelter programs, of which art and other donation programs have gained prominence, have been the subject of considered scrutiny by CCRA.
-The position of CCRA with regards to art-flips and other similar programs is set out in a CCRA Fact Sheet entitled "Art-donation Schemes or 'Art-Flipping'" dated November 2002.
-The mechanism commonly utilized in these schemes is explained in the Fact Sheet as follows:
+Tax shelter donation programmes involving gifts of property have been the subject of considerable scrutiny by CRA, even prior to the announcement of the December 2003 amendments.
+The position of CRA with regards to art-flips and other similar programs was set out in a CRA FactSheet entitled "Art-donation Schemes or 'Art-Flipping'" dated November 2002.
+The mechanism commonly utilized in these schemes is explained in the FactSheet as follows: